-The Devon Hospitals Short Stay School recognises the significant impact that English can have on the promotion of
+The Devon Hospitals Short Stay School understands the significant impact that English can have on the personalised needs of each individual pupil.
+Regardless of age or ability, we enhance the aims of the New National Curriculum (2014) by promoting an enriched learning experience, including:

 - basic literacy skills